 - Take a digital impression of the tooth

-- Send the impression to her ceramist who will use it to make a custom onlay
+- Send the impression to a ceramist who will use it to make a custom onlay

 - Place the restoration on your tooth and ensure it fits well

 Below are photos of amalgam-filled cavities that were replaced with porcelain onlays.